REM Sleep Guide

 ★★

 Elevated cortisol from chronic stress activates the HPA axis, which competes with the neurochemical conditions needed for REM.
-REM is associated with low norepinephrine and low cortisol – conditions that are disrupted by ongoing psychological stress.
-Regular aerobic exercise, CBT, and mindfulness all reduce HPA axis activation and can improve REM proportion indirectly.
-This is a slower-acting intervention than the first two but important for people whose sleep fragmentation is anxiety-driven.
+REM is associated with low norepinephrine and low cortisol — conditions disrupted by ongoing psychological stress.
+Regular aerobic exercise, CBT, and mindfulness reduce HPA axis activation and can improve REM proportion indirectly.
+This is a slower-acting intervention but important for people whose sleep fragmentation is anxiety-driven.

 5